TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-08-introducing-punchcard-object-configs-for-laravel.md

 ## Problems with array configs

-* There is too much comments to read the code between lines.
+* There are too many comments to read the code between the lines.

-* It's not clear what is **a parameter name** and what **is used-defined values**.
+* It's unclear what is **a parameter name** and what **is used-defined values**.
 Both of them look like strings.

 * The `env()` hides the type of the value.
 Is it a string?
 Is it an array or a boolean?
 We have to open the file and read the comment to know.

-* What other options we can use in this config?
+* What other options can we use in this config?

-The rest of framework is quite polished for developer experience, so these arrays stand out of the crowd.
+The rest of the framework is quite polished for developer experience, so these arrays stand out.

 <br>

-## What we need for config speed?
+## What do we need for config speed?

 * strict-typed configs
 * autocomplete with IDE
 * class-based arguments so PHPStan and Rector can help
-* e.g. services providers are not just `string[]`, but
+* e.g., services providers are not just `string[]`, but

 ```php
 /**